andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 - `public_id` is stored using `text` not not `char(5)`, following recommendations for best practices
 - PL/PgSQL functions, native Postgres data types and constraints are used, like UNIQUE, NOT NULL, and CHECK, and a stored generated column.
 - Converts integers to bits, uses exclusive-or (XOR) bitwise operation and modulo operations.

+## Limitations
-- Didn't work on case insensitivity, future enhancement possibility
+- Did not set out to support case insensitivity now, possible future enhancement
-- Didn't try to exclude similar-looking characters, future enhancement possibility
+- Did not try to exclude similar-looking characters (see: [Base32 Crockford](https://www.crockford.com/base32.html) below), possible future enhancement

 ## PL/PgSQL Functions
 Here are the functions used: